stankhomyn/otrust/packages/ui/README.md

 # Onomy Trust (OTRUST) Bonding Curve Front-End

-wNOM will be continuously distributed through a bonding curve until all 100,000,000 wNOM ERC20 have been bridged.
+bNOM will be continuously distributed through a bonding curve until all 100,000,000 bNOM ERC20 have been bridged.

 ## Prerequisites